The Habit of Bible Study

 When you make Bible study a spiritual habit, you are cooperating with the Holy Spirit and becoming more like Jesus.
 Let's pray.
 Lord, I pray first of all for those that are here.
 They're followers of Jesus, sinners saved by grace, desiring to grow in maturity to Christ.
 And I just pray for us, Lord, that we would become more serious about studying your Word, reading your Word, living in your Word, not just for intellectual knowledge, but for growth and to know God better and to know the Lord Jesus better.

 I pray for that grace for us, Lord.
-And then I pray for that one who.
-The Bible makes no sense apart from Jesus.
+And then I pray for that one who the Bible makes no sense apart from Jesus.
 But today you sense that Jesus is speaking to you.
 You've never given your life to Jesus.

 I'm praying for you right now that today you could pray with me and say, I want the Lord of the Book in me.
 I need Jesus in my life.
 Can you pray with me right now?
 Dear Lord Jesus, Pray like that.
 I'm a sinner.